Frank Strafaci: Career

-Family

-Strafaci was one of five brothers, all of whom were top amateur golfers.
-His brother, Thomas U. Strafaci, was the only brother to turn professional and became the head golf pro with his son Thomas Strafaci, Jr. at Dyker Beach Golf Course in Brooklyn.
-His older brother Dominic was the 1941 MGA Public Links Champion winning the title at Bethpage Black.
+Personal life

 Strafaci had one son also named Frank and a daughter named Cathy.
 Both of whom currently reside in Florida.

+In 1988, Strafaci died in Florida.

-Strafaci's grandson, Tyler Strafaci, won the 2020 North and South Amateur at Pinehurst #2 just like his did grandfather in both 1938 and 1939.
+Strafaci's grandson, Tyler Strafaci, won the 2020 North and South Amateur at Pinehurst #2 just like his grandfather did in both 1938 and 1939.
 He also won the 2020 U.S. Amateur.